Charge of the Lancers

 Charge of the Lancers is a 1954 American adventure film directed by William Castle and starring Paulette Goddard, Jean-Pierre Aumont and Karin Booth.

 Plot

 As the Crimean War rages, British Capt.
 Eric Evoir (Jean-Pierre Aumont) and Maj.
-Bruce Lindsey (Richard Wyler) are sent to the Crimea to protect a top-secret cannon capable of blasting through the walls of a nearby Russian fort.
+Bruce Lindsey (Richard Wyler) are sent to Crimea to protect a top-secret cannon capable of blasting through the walls of a nearby Russian fort.
 Lindsey, unfortunately, is captured by the Russians, who subject him to brutal interrogations.
 It's up to Evoir to save him.
 Along the way, Evoir meets a beautiful gypsy girl (Paulette Goddard) and begins an affair as intense as the war itself.